lxc/incus/doc/howto/images_create.md

 See [`incus publish --help`](incus_publish.md) for a full list of available flags.

 The publishing process can take quite a while because it generates a tarball from the instance or snapshot and then compresses it.
-As this can be particularly I/O and CPU intensive, publish operations are serialized by LXD.
+As this can be particularly I/O and CPU intensive, publish operations are serialized by Incus.

 ### Prepare the instance for publishing